-The U.S. appears headed for recession – by some measures economists say, according to MSNBC.
-And with that comes fears of job layoffs come.
+The U.S. appears headed for recession.
+And with that comes fears of job layoffs.
 In fact, several major companies, including Tesla, Redfin, Facebook, Twitter and JPMortgage Chase, have cut jobs or imposed hiring freezes over the last few months.

 If you think your job is at risk, don’t panic.
 “The storm hasn’t hit quite yet, so there’s still time to prepare,” said Mark Henry, founder and CEO of Alloy Wealth Management.